yanir75/Java-Elevator-Algorithm/README.md

   - https://github.com/00111000/Elevator-Scheduling-Simulator
   - https://www.researchgate.net/publication/31595225_Estimated_Time_of_Arrival_ETA_Based_Elevator_Group_Control_Algorithm_with_More_Accurate_Estimation

-In java project we implemented the online algorithm.
+In this project we implemented the online algorithm.
+For the offline project please check this link

 ## Offline Algorithm: